 - Degree of difficulty – some jobs are tougher than others to build, and this is taken into consideration

-- Talk to crews and inspectors.
-Discuss the project and how everyone can work together to get a high quality job suitable for nomination.
+5. Talk to crews and inspectors.
+Discuss the project and how everyone can work together to get a high-quality job suitable for nomination.

-Award Categories/Definitions – Each project can be submitted in only one category.
+(each project can be submitted in only one category)

-- Commercial – Major commercial parking lots, entry roads, log sort yards, etc.
+Commercial – Private entities with major commercial parking lots, entry roads, industrial yards, etc.

-- Municipal – Urban/City with two or more driving lanes with curb and gutter.
-These can include: arterial, residential or business streets.
-There should also be turn lanes, intersections, catch basins, manholes, valve boxes or other utilities.
+Municipal – Covers Subdivisions and Municipal Streets.
+These include arterial, residential or business streets with two or more driving lanes.
+Curb and gutter can also be present.
+There may also be turn lanes, intersections, catch basins, manholes, valve boxes or other utilities.
 The more complex projects will receive higher weighting by raters.

-- Green– Any construction or maintenance project can be considered for this category.
-This will include VDOT projects as well as non-VDOT projects.
-The project must include at least two lifts of asphalt concrete.
-The Greenest Project award goes to the contractor who utilized the most sustainable and/or greenest practices in a paving or construction project.
-The practices considered in this award category include: Recycled Asphalt Pavement (RAP), Recycled Asphalt Shingles (RAS), Warm Mix Asphalt Technology, Asphalt Binder replacements or modifiers such as scrap tires, Plant Production Temperatures, Plant Fuel, Permeable and Porous Asphalt Materials, Recycled Asphalt Base Materials (i.e. Cold In – Place Recycling or Cold Plant Recycling), other “waste” materials used for AC production.
+Green –This will include VDOT projects as well as non-VDOT projects.
+The Green Project award goes to the contractor who utilized the most sustainable and/or greenest practices in a maintenance or construction project.
+The practices considered in this award category include: Earning LEED credits, Recycled Asphalt Pavement (used above the VDOT specification limit), Recycled Asphalt Shingles (used above the VDOT specification limit), Asphalt Binder rejuvenators or modifiers such as scrap tires, Permeable and Porous Asphalt Materials, Recycled Asphalt Base Materials (i.e. Cold In-Place Recycling or Cold Plant Recycling), other “waste” materials used for AC production or a project that was completed in an environmentally sensitive area (protected wetlands, etc.).
 Each criterion carries a rating factor.
 The project with the highest number of points and is exceptional in other quality indicators (i.e., ride quality, density, appearance, etc.) is the winning project.